locustio/locust/docs/running-locust-without-web-ui.rst

 Controlling the exit code of the Locust process
 -----------------------------------------------

-You can control the exit code of the Locust process by setting the :py:attr:`process_exit_code <locust.env.Environment.process_exit_code>` of the :py:class:`Environment <locust.env.Environment>` instance.
+When running Locust in a CI environment, you might want to control the exit code of the Locust process.
+You can do that in your test scripts by setting the :py:attr:`process_exit_code <locust.env.Environment.process_exit_code>` of the :py:class:`Environment <locust.env.Environment>` instance.

-Here's an example that'll set the exit code to non zero if more than 1% of the requests failed (this code could go into the locustfile.py or in any other file that is imported in the locustfile):
+Below is an example that'll set the exit code to non zero if any of the following conditions are met:

+* More than 1% of the requests failed
+* The average response time is longer than 200 ms
+* The 95th percentile for response time is larger than 800 ms

 .. code-block:: python